jannikreisberg/test-action-linting/README.md

 - **major.TXT** -> Single Line with Pitfalls which are MAJOR for your case (e.g. minor.txt: 3,5).
 The output will be displayed in the command.
 If OOPS! find Major Pitfalls, then this action will fail.

+**Important: minor.TXT / major.TXT should always only have one single line & no free space within the line**

 minor.TXT / major.TXT should like this example:
 ```
 21,22,24